Holographic complexity of conformal fields in global de Sitter spacetime: Discussion

 Both these features of action-complexity, dependence on the bulk IR cutoff, and the time-dependence are identical to those of volume-complexity.
 Importantly, we again find no indication of hyperfast growth of action-complexity for CFT on global de Sitter!
 One of the main motivations for our project was to capture the entanglement structure, in particular complexity for field theories in time-dependent backgrounds exploiting the holographic correspondence.
 A key outcome of our analysis is that, in contrast to results obtained in the context of static patch holography where the boundary theory is conjectured to reside on the cosmological horizon and complexity has been argued to exhibit hyperfast growth we find no such behavior in global de Sitter.
 Instead, both the CV and CA prescriptions lead to exponential growth of complexity.
 This qualitative difference highlights the sensitivity of complexity to the choice of holographic framework and suggests that hyperfast growth may be a feature specific to horizon based descriptions rather than a universal property of de Sitter holography.
 Another potential origin of the hyperfast growth in the static patch holography studies could be the fact, that they include contributions due to the gravitational degrees of freedom in de Sitter (the stress tensor multiplet of the dual CFT on the stretched horizon captures the gravitational excitations or degrees of freedom in bulk of de Sitter in static coordinates), while in our set up only the physical effects of the nongravitational CFT degrees of freedom evolving in a passive/non-backreacting global de Sitter background has been considered.\\

 In the second part of the paper, we also studied the effects of embedding a global de Sitter brane with finite tension near the asymptotic boundary of AdS.
 This is an interesting setup as the insertion of the brane give rise to an effective theory of gravity on the brane over which the boundary theory lives \cite{Bueno:2022log}.
 Therefore studying complexity in this setup will exhibit how complexity of field theory capture the effects of backreaction of brane tension over the background global de Sitter geometry.
 Our results indicates in this setup complexity following both volume and action conjecture show an increase (doubles) with respect to the complexity without any brane.
 This increment in complexity is also due to an increase in the bulk degree of freedom as the spacetime is now glued at the position of brane with an another copy of AdS which supports the non zero tension over the brane.
 Our results also makes explicit that the qualitative features of complexity like UV divergent structure and time dependence does not get effected by replacing the boundary by an brane with non-zero tension.
 Although we expect to see some non-trivial effects over complexity if brane is inserted at some bulk slice intersecting the boundary at a point.
+This can be achieved by inserting two branes rather than one as was considered in \cite{Aguilar-Gutierrez:2023tic,Fu:2024vin}.
 Another natural generalization is to include Einstein-Hilbert term into the brane action